reedwan/little-giving-journal/content/posts/ghazali/index.md

 And he (sallallahu alayhi wa-sallam) said, "Beware of the fire, if only [by giving] half a date [in charity] and if you lack even that, then by a kind word."
 (Bukhari)

-And also, "There is no Muslim servant of Allah who gives in charity [even] a date that he has earned in a pure and lawful way -- for Allah accepts only what is pure -- except that Allah will take it in His right hand and raise it up as one of you would lift up a baby camel or a colt, until it becomes as great as Mount Uhud [in recompense]."
+And also, "There is no Muslim servant of Allah who gives in charity [even] a date that he has earned in a pure and lawful way -- for Allah accepts only what is pure -- except that Allah will take it in His right hand and raise it up as one of you would raise a baby camel or a colt, until it becomes as great as Mount Uhud [in recompense]."
 (Muslim)

 And he (sallallahu alayhi wa-sallam) said to Abu Darda (radiallahu anhu), "If you prepare a stew, add plenty of water, then see those whose homes neighbor yours and invite them to share it."
 (Muslim)